shanelonergan/shanelonergan.github.io/_posts/2019-09-02-streamline-your-workflow-with-custom-bash-commands.md

 ---

+# Note:
-Note: this guide is written primarily for MacOS users.
+This guide is written primarily for MacOS users.
 It should work for any UNIX based operating system (such as Linux), but if you are experiencing any issues I suggest looking into whether your computer uses a login or non-login shell[^2].
 If non-login, replacing .bash_profile with .bashrc (run control) in the above instructions should work.

 ---